16 Top-Rated Tourist Attractions in Calgary

-Particularly on days when a chinook, a warm winter wind, blows over Calgary, the Rocky Mountains on the western horizon appear like an insurmountable barrier rising up from the plain.
-The proximity of these mountains, with their well-known national parks, makes Calgary an excellent choice for a skiing, hiking, or sightseeing vacation.
-But for those who are looking for fun and entertainment right in the city, there is plenty to do and see.
-From the world famous Calgary Stampede held in July to the spectacular view from the Calgary Tower, the city does not disappoint.
+It's a particularly stunning place for those who enjoy beautiful vistas, too.
+The Rocky Mountains on the western horizon appear like an insurmountable barrier rising up from the plain.
+The proximity of these mountains, with their well-known national parks, makes Calgary an excellent choice for skiing, hiking, or sightseeing vacations.

 See also: Where to Stay in Calgary